Comboni Missionary Sisters: History

 Daniele Comboni was a missionary in Sudan briefly in 1858–1859.
 In 1864 he wrote a plan for the regeneration of Africa to focus the global Catholic Church's interest in the evangelization of the continent while emphasizing the African people themselves as agents of this evangelization.
 He established a male religious order, the Comboni Missionaries of the Heart of Jesus, on 1 June 1867.
 Comboni attempted to affiliate the male order with a female congregation to cooperate in missionary action (the Virgin of Charity).
 The attempt to set up the female branch failed and was postponed, so Comboni spoke to the Sisters of St. Joseph of the Apparition.
 With the support of these sisters and the Sacred Congregation for the Propagation of the Faith, Comboni founded the Institute of the Motherland of Nigrizia in Montorio Veronese in Verona, Italy on 1 January 1872.

 On 8 December 1874, the bishop of Verona, Luigi di Canossa, handed over to the first eight aspirants the constitutions.

 He reviewed and approved and allowed them to start the novitiate.
 Comboni returned momentarily to Verona to receive the profession of the vows of the first two Sisters of his Congregation on 15 October 1876.

 The first Comboni sisters came to Africa in 1877.

 Comboni died on 10 October 1881, around the same time that the Mahdist War in Sudan began.
 The order struggled with both a leadership vacuum and the loss of eight sisters who were held as prisoners by the Mahdist rebels.
 Eventually, Maria Bollezzoli, who had joined the order on 6 September 1874, emerged as a strong first General Superior, and led the Pious Mothers through rapid development until her death in 1901.

 Throughout Bollezzoli's lifetime, the Comboni sisters were active only in Egypt, Sudan, and at their motherhouse in Verona.
-Between 1900–1930, they spread into Eritrea, and the African Great Lakes region.
+Between 1900 and 1930, they spread into Eritrea, and the African Great Lakes region.
 Between 1930 and 1960, they spread even more to additional African countries, the United States, Latin America, the Middle East, and created new centers for novitiate formation in Europe.